aspose-slides/Aspose.Slides-Documentation/en/net/developer-guide/presentation-viewer/_index.md

 - C#
 - Csharp
 - Aspose.Slides for .NET
-description: "View PowerPoint presentation in C# or .NET"
+description: "PowerPoint presentation viewer in C# or .NET"
 ---

 Aspose.Slides for .NET is used to create presentation files with slides.
 These slides can be viewed by opening presentations in Microsoft PowerPoint, for example.
 However, sometimes developers may need to view slides as images in their preferred image viewer or create their own presentation viewer.
-In such cases, Aspose.Slides for .NET allows you to export an individual slide as an image.
+In such cases, Aspose.Slides allows you to export an individual slide as an image.
 This article describes how to do it.

 ## **Live Example**